DeiC-HPC/cotainr/pytorch_lumig.md

 - Occasional problems with login nodes
 - Some SLURM resource requests result in strange errors
 - CPU core #0 reserved for "low noise mode" on LUMI-G nodes
+- No internet connectivity on compute nodes (yet)

 ## Specific PyTorch related issues and workarounds